LambdaTest/Serenity-Selenium-Sample/README.md

 ## Notes
 * You can view your test results on the [LambdaTest Automation Dashboard](https://www.automation.lambdatest.com)
-* To test on a different set of browsers, check out our [capabilities generator](https://www.lambdatest.com/capabilities-generator)
+* To test on a different set of browsers, check out our [Capabilities Generator](https://www.lambdatest.com/capabilities-generator)

 ## About LambdaTest